Randall-Scharpf/jMorseCoding/README.md

 ## Report a bug?
 First, check [the repository issues page](https://github.com/Randall-Scharpf/jMorseCoding/issues) to see if someone else has already discovered the same bug.
 If you find the issue, see if there's already a fix or if there's a fix in progress.
 If there is no fix, post a like on the issue ticket.
-If you can't find a matching issue, post a new issue on the.
-Make sure to include
+If you can't find a matching issue, post a new issue.
+Make sure to include...
  - Which extensions you have downloaded and where you have them downloaded
  - What platform you're using
  - Exactly what you were doing / trying to do when the bug occurred